Transition to Independence Process (TIP) Model

 • Engage young people through relationship development, person-centered planning, and a focus on their futures.

-• Tailor services and supports to be accessible, coordinated, appealing, nonstigmatizing, culturally competent, trauma-informed, and developmentally appropriate — and building on strengths to enable the young people to pursue their goals across relevant TIP Transition Domains.
+• Tailor services and supports to be accessible, coordinated, nonstigmatizing, culturally competent, trauma-informed, developmentally appropriate and appealing from the young person’s perspective – and to build on strengths that ideally enable the young people to pursue their goals across relevant TIP Transition Domains.

 • Acknowledge and develop personal choice and social responsibility with young people.